rlue/little_red_flag/README.md

 **isync** (`mbsync`) is a command-line tool for synchronizing IMAP and local Maildir mailboxes.
 It’s faster and stabler than the next most popular alternative (OfflineIMAP), but still must be invoked manually. **Little Red Flag** keeps an eye on your mailboxes and runs the appropriate `mbsync` command anytime changes occur, **whether locally or remotely**.
 It also detects the presence of `mu` / `notmuch` mail indexers, and re-indexes after each sync.

-Local changes are monitored using [listen][listen]; remote changes are monitored with IMAP IDLE.
+Little Red Flag is smart: it only syncs once it’s confirmed that the specified IMAP server is reachable.
+Remote changes are monitored with IMAP IDLE, and dropped connections are renewed within 60 seconds.

 (In fact, it would be ideal if isync implemented this functionality itself, but according to the project maintainer, such plans are [vague and indefinitely postponed][postponed].
 If I knew the first thing about C, I’d have taken a stab at improving isync myself; this utility is the next best thing I knew how to make.)

 Installation
 ------------